-1 The governmental agencies, water organizations and others who have funded and received a storage allocation in Sites Reservoir and the resulting water supply or water supply related environmental benefits from the Project.
-Storage Partners could include local agencies, the State of California, and the Federal Government.
+1 The Storage Partners consist of the governmental agencies, water organizations, and other entities who are funding the Project and who are receiving a storage allocation in Sites Reservoir and the resulting water supply or water supply-related environmental benefits from the Project.
+Storage Partners could include local agencies, the State of California, and the federal government. https://sitesproject.org/participants/

-- Improve water supply and water supply reliability; - Provide Incremental Level 4 water supply for refuges; - Improve the survival of anadromous fish; and - Enhance the Delta ecosystem.
+- Improve the survival of anadromous fish; and - Enhance the Delta ecosystem.